icons8/lunacy-docs/docs/linked_design.md

 * DO NOT add new styles, if you don't won't to bother your web developers.
 Edit your current styles instead.

-To apply changes to your design, which is already a live webpage, proceed as follows.
+To apply changes to a live webpage, proceed as follows.

 **For non-text layers:**